AaltoSciComp/scicomp-docs/training/scip/data-analysis.rst

   * In principle, if you are at Aalto, the service https://jupyter.cs.aalto.fi should be sufficient to do most of this course without any local installations.
 Perhaps not everything, but it will be OK for most people.
+(TODO: we need to check this)

 * `Zoom <https://coderefinery.github.io/installation/zoom/>`__.